Gmail's 'Self-Destruct' Feature Will Probably Be Used To Illegally Destroy Government Records - Slashdot

 Hopefully they require more than just email retention - the emails only contain a link to the self-destructing message.
 The retention rules should apply to all electronic communication.

-And this is why (Score:4, Insightful)
+And this is why (Score:5, Insightful)

 we need to stop this foolishness of non-government mail and file servers, using personal resources for official business, and not properly archiving everything, period, not daily but continuously.